Showcase your research

 For excellent advice on preparing a poster, see Designing Conference Posters by Colin Purrington.

-Samples of posters and additional resources (such as a recorded webinar on how make a succesful research presentation) are available at the WSU Graduate Research Intranet (WSU ID required).
+Poster templates and videos are available at the WSU Graduate Research Intranet (WSU ID required).

 Judging and Prizes